Ronaldo, Solskjaer and Man Utd respond to critics with yet another sensational comeback against Atalanta

 His second assist may have been fortunate, with his cross somehow finding its way to Maguire at the back post, but his first was genius.

-When Solskjaer talks about United DNA, these are exactly the sort of performances he means, those full of desire and perseverance.
-But how often can they keep turning things around?
+It set United on their way to three unlikely points and when Solskjaer talks about United DNA, these are exactly the sort of performances he means, those full of desire and perseverance.
+But how often can they keep turning things around after making life so difficult for themselves?

 Liverpool at Old Trafford on Sunday will certainly be a tougher assignment than this, given Atalanta played in a way which accommodated United’s forward play, in that they gave their hosts the space they wanted to create chances.
 It’s hard to imagine Jurgen Klopp’s side affording them so much room and time.